Deploy Generated Standalone Executable Programs To Target Hardware

 Permitted Solver Modes for Embedded Real-Time System Target Files

-summarizes the permitted solver modes for single-rate and multirate models.
-Note that for
+summarizes the valid solver modes for single-rate and multirate models.
+For a single-rate

 Permitted Solver Modes for Embedded Real-Time System Target Files